gmdsi/GMDSI_notebooks/paper/paper.md

 USGS origin...? #TODO

-...fusion

 # Resources

+A webinar hosted by GMDSI introducing the tutorial notebooks can be viewed [here](https://vimeo.com/856752189).
+During the webinar the authors provide an overview of the notebooks, as well as a demonstration of how to use them and introduce an online self-guided course.

-The [GMDSI](https://gmdsi.org) web-page hosts an extensive range of resources  and educational material on decision support modelling.
+The [GMDSI](https://gmdsi.org) web-page also hosts an extensive range of resources  and educational material on decision support modelling.
 These include numerous instructional video lectures, webinar recordings, non-programatic workflow tutorials, as well as worked example reports desrcibing real-world applications.

 Software from the ``PEST`` suite can be downloaded from John Doherty's web-page [here](https://www.pesthomepage.org/).
 The [user manual](https://www.pesthomepage.org/Downloads/PEST%20Manuals/PEST%20Manual.pdf) contains lots of usefull information.
 The [PEST Book](https://pesthomepage.org/pest-book) is also a great resource for learning about the theory underpinning use of the software.